 Hello, and welcome to the Miller Lab website!
-Our lab is in the Department of Biochemistry at the University of Washington School of Medicine.
-We are interested broadly in understanding how animals stay alive in environments that are constantly changing.
+We work in the Department of Biochemistry at the University of Washington School of Medicine.
+We are broadly interested in understanding how animals sense and adjust to stay alive in environments that are constantly changing.
 Animals rely on the environment: it is the source of essential nutrients (food, oxygen, water) and it dictates the general conditions in which we live (temperature, light/dark cycle).
 The environment can also be dangerous, as it contains predators and toxins.
 Our goal is to understand how environmental factors change animal physiology, so that we can devise new strategies to improve survival in conditions associated with disease morbidity and mortality.

 The Miller Lab is passionate about doing great research, and communicating about research with the public about our research and science in general.
 We hope that you will spend some time on our site to learn more about our group and our research.
 You can also find us on Twitter and Tumblr.
 We are also working to set up a lab blog that we are calling A Breath of Fresh Air.

 DO YOU WANT TO JOIN OUR TEAM?

 We are always interested in recruiting clever and enthusiastic young scientists to our group.
 No matter what stage in your career, undergraduate through postdoctoral, find important information about applying to join our team here.